R1G/properties2json-converter/README.md

 # properties2json-converter
-Simple python utility for converting .properties files and directories to .json
+Simple Python utility for converting .properties files and directories to .json

+# usage
+To convert a single .properties file to a .json file
+>`python properties2json.py <YOUR FILE>.properties`

+To recursively duplicate a directory containing .properties files to a directory containing .json files
+>`python properties2json.py <SRC> <DEST>`